Canada Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3; Canada's 10% rate continues under Section 122 authority (expires ~July 24, 2026).
-Section 232 tariffs on Canadian steel and aluminum are 50% (doubled from 25% in June 2025).
+Section 232 tariffs on Canadian metals are 50% on articles wholly of steel/aluminum and 25% on derivative products (restructured effective April 6, 2026, both on full customs value; the 50% tier was doubled from 25% in June 2025).
 Approximately 89% of Canadian imports claim USMCA exemption (per Penn Wharton data).
 The USMCA joint review is due July 1, 2026, and any changes could affect preferential access.

 Tips for Importers